datree-wework-demo/include-media-redux/README.md

 # Introduction

 This library is intended to make JS and CSS speak the same language when it comes to media queries.
 It is heavily inspired by [`include-media-export`](https://github.com/eduardoboucas/include-media-export).
-Using this library makes the assumes that you are:
+Using this library assumes that you are:

 - already using [`include-media`](https://github.com/eduardoboucas/include-media) to declare your breakpoints
 - writing your CSS in Sass